DogeTheBeast/College_notes/Lewis Dot Structure.md

 The most stable Lewis structure
 - is the one with the least non-zero formal charges.
-- is the one with the negative charge on the most electronegative atom and positive charge on the least electronegative
+- is the one with the negative charge on the most electronegative atom and positive charge on the least electronegative atom.

+## Exceptions to the Octet Rule